-Example 4.23 An Aeroplane leaves an airport and flies due north at a speed of 1000 km/hr.
-At the same time, another aeroplane leaves the same airport and flies due west at a speed of 1200 km/hr.
+Example 4.23 An Aeroplane after take off from an airport and flies due north at a speed of 1000 km/hr.
+At the same time, another aeroplane take off from the same airport and flies due west at a speed of 1200 km/hr.
 How far apart will be the two planes after 11⁄2 hours?

-Solution Let the first aeroplane starts from O and goes upto A towards north, (Distance=Speed×time)
+Solution Let the first aeroplane starts from O and goes upto A towards north, (Distance = Speed × time)